 Hiking Through Your Hometown

-This 2-1/2 hour field trip to the Geneva History Center includes a walking tour, a tour of the permanent exhibit and a classroom timeline activity.
+This 2-1/2 hour field trip to the Geneva History Museum includes a walking tour, a tour of the permanent exhibit and a classroom timeline activity.
 In this program students will explore their hometown and learn more about Geneva’s historic buildings.
 Highlights of the walking tour include visiting the site of the first permanent settlement in Geneva, learning about Geneva's first hospitals, ringing the bell in Geneva's oldest church and more.

 Swedish Immigration (Traveling Trunk)

 Participants will learn the true story of three children ages 13, 9 and 6 who journeyed from Sweden to Geneva in 1903 by themselves; then the story of an 18 year old Swedish immigrant girl who lived and worked in Geneva in 1899.
 These two documented stories introduce the theme of “immigration to the U.S.” using Geneva as an example.

 NEW: Geneva Museum Day ...Spend a Day Exploring Your Local Museums